 - Proof of residence (a current PPL or UGI bill, or lease with the parent/guardian’s name)

-- Parent/Guardian’s driver’s license or State photo ID card
+- Parent/Guardian driver’s license or State photo ID card

-- Once the sections of the work permit application have been completed by the student’s employer and the student’s physician (including the doctor’s office stamp showing address) the student may return without the parent/guardian to the SDOL work permit office.
+- Once the sections of the work permit application have been completed by the student’s employer, the student may return without the parent/guardian to the SDoL work permit office.
 The student must return every completed application in person.
 Applications may not be returned in the mail or by another party.
 The student must wait to sign the application in the presence of the issuing officer.

 - After receiving the first working permit, the student may apply for a transferable working permit (for another employer) without a parent/guardian present.
 Students may pick up paperwork with an ID.

 - The student’s address is verified and updated each time a transferable working permit is issued